What is Aging?

-Aging beef can dramatically improve beef tenderness and flavour.
-In the aging process, beef is held at controlled temperatures and humidity for a period of time.
+Aging beef can dramatically improve tenderness and flavour.
+In the aging process, beef is held at controlled temperatures and humidity for a period.
 During this time, enzymes naturally occurring in the meat break down some of the connective tissue that contributes to toughness.

 What Is Marbling and Grading?